Vincent-Kowalski/Vincent-Kowalski.github.io/projects/Efectis.md

 Although the efficiency goes down, we still run the calculations in parallel i.e. on multiple cores to shorten the run time.
 So I wrote a VBA-script that automatically divides the simulation domain in rectangular pieces.
 Those had to be as equal in size and close to a square as possible. <br/>
 [IMAGE D UN DE MES DECOUPAGE] <br/>
 <br/>
+The Toulouse calculation cluster also offers the possiblity to run several simulations at a time, each of them being divided into subdomains.
+The different simulations are splitted among the cores and then reassemble at the end.
+It is an optimized solution to run several simulations that are quite similar.